 “*pant… pant… pant...*”

-Varhi put his left arm in front of his face to shield himself and dipped his head down so his helmet visor would somewhat protect him, sprinting through bushes and branches, forcing himself forward through the densely packed forest.
-He grunted now and then as a few branches still managed to scratch along his cheeks or would still get a good poke at him through the leather armor he was wearing.
+Varhi put his left arm in front of his face to shield himself and dipped his head down so his helmet visor would somewhat protect him, sprinting through bushes, twigs and branches, forcing himself forward through the densely packed forest.
+He grunted now and then as a few branches still managed to scratch along his cheeks or would still get a good poke at him through the leather armor he was wearing, only making the multiple bruises and cracked bones he was powering through all the more painful.
 He still didn’t stop though, despite how much pain he was in and how exhausted he was.

-So he tried to kill some, but without his bridge limiting their options for movement and being able to deal with them one on one, or one on two, trying to kill them proved to be a… painful transaction of getting slapped around.
+So he tried to kill some, but without his bridge limiting their options for movement and being able to deal with them one on one, or one on two, trying to kill them proved to be a… painful transaction of getting slapped around, strangled and occasionally, getting wrung out like a dry rag.
+At least until he managed to cut their tendrils free from him

-So he instead was now trying to herd them back away.
+So... killing them over and over and over and over was proving to be a futile.
+Instead, he changed his plan to trying to herd them back away.
 They had begun to follow as he predicted, but now having to lead them away and back towards the mountains, he needed to out distance them again, circle around them while giving them a wide berth, and then find his way back to his camp… All this, while it was rapidly becoming more and more dark as early evening sank into dusk, and all without getting lost somehow or running into anymore of those things by accident.
-He doubted he could take on another one right now and live to tell about it at a later date, especially in woods like these seriously hampering his movement.
+He doubted he could take on another one right now and live to tell about it at a later date, especially in woods like these seriously hampering his movements.

 Them?
 They didn’t seem to care about the trees.
 They would trample through any brush, or outright bend some of the thinner trees just out of the way, if not outright snap them out of the way to continue on their warpath to reach him.

-Varhi kept sprinting for a little more before his lungs were burning so badly that he needed to stop to take a break.
-He rose both arms to cover himself in a ‘X’ over his face as he barrelled through one last barrage of bushes before half stumbling towards some tree and bracing both of his hands ahead of him to plant the brunt of his weight against its trunk for support, leaning into it completely as he half slumped, wheezing, coughing and gasping for breath, droplets of sweat dripping down his face.
+Varhi kept sprinting for a little bit longer before his lungs were burning so badly that he needed to stop to take a break.
+He rose both arms to cover himself in a ‘X’ over his face as he barrelled through one last barrage of bushes before half stumbling towards some tree and bracing both of his hands ahead of him to plant the brunt of his weight against its trunk for support, leaning into it completely as he half slumped desperately into it, wheezing, coughing and gasping for breath, droplets of sweat dripping down his face.

 Varhi understood the human body well.
 Even though studying wasn’t exactly his kind of thing, he wanted to better understand how it functioned so he could better understand how he would and could perform under stress as well as understand parts of his body he could improve.
 In his studies, he found out that the human body was actually quite amazing...